-The Wikipedia has a good description of TEX's input process at http://en.wikipedia.org/TeX.
+The Wikipedia has (had?) a good description of T_EX's input process at http://en.wikipedia.org/TeX.
 Here's a summary:

-The system can be divided into four levels: in the first, characters are read from the input file and assigned a category code (sometimes called catcode, for short).
-Combinations of a backslash (really: any character of category zero) followed by letters (characters of category 11) or a single other character are replaced by a control sequence token.
-In this sense this stage is like lexical analysis, although it does not form numbers from digits.
-In the next stage, expandable control sequences (such as conditionals or defined macros)

-are replaced by their replacement text.
-The input for the third stage is then a stream of characters (including ones with special meaning) and unexpandable control sequences (typically assignments and visual commands).
+The system can be divided into four levels: in the first, character are read from the input file and assigned a category code (sometim called ''catcode'', for short).
+Combinations of a backslash (real. character of category zero) followed by letters (characters of category 11) or a single other character are replaced by a control sequence token.
+In this sense this stage is like lexical analysis although it does not form numbers from digits.
+In the next stage, expandable control sequences (such as conditionals or defined mac. are replaced by their replacement text.
+The input for the third s is then a stream of characters (including ones with special meani. and unexpandable control sequences (typically assignments and vis commands).
 Here characters get assembled into a paragraph.
-TeX's paragraph breaking algorithm works by optimizing breakpoints over the whole paragraph.
-The fourth stage breaks the vertical list of lines and other material into pages.
+TeX's paragraph breaking algorithm works by optimizing breakpoints over whole paragraph.
+The fourth stage breaks the vertical list of line and other material into pages.